State school: Sweden

 Swedish children take national exams at grades 3, 6 and 9.
 Children at grade 3 take these exams in two of the three main subjects: Swedish and mathematics.
 In grade 6 the exams extend to the third main subject, English, and in grade 9 the exams also extend to one of the subjects in natural sciences, and one of the four subjects in samhällsorientering (geography, history, religious studies, and civics).
 They first receive grades in grade 6.
 The grading system is letter-based, ranging from A–F, where F is the lowest grade and A is the highest.
 F means "not approved", while all other ratings above F mean "approved".
-There are only objectives for E, C and A; D means the person has met most (but not all) objectives for C, while B means the person has met most objectives for A. When applying to gymnasium (senior high schools) or universities, a meritvärde ('meritous point value') is calculated.
+There are only objectives for E, C and A; D means the person has met most but not all objectives for C, while B means the person has met most objectives for A. When applying to gymnasium (senior high schools) or universities, a meritvärde ('meritous point value') is calculated.
 E is worth 10 points, D 12.5 points, C 15 points, and so on.
 Children that are not approved in Swedish, English or mathematics will have to study at a special high school program called the introductory program.
 Once they are approved, they may apply to an ordinary high school program.
 Swedes study at high school for three years, between the ages of 16 and 18.

-United Kingdom

-There are a number of categories of English state-funded schools including academy schools, community schools, faith schools, foundation schools, free schools, grammar schools, studio schools, university technical colleges, and a small number of state boarding schools and City Technology Colleges.
-About one third of English state-funded schools are faith schools; i.e. affiliated with religious groups, most often from the Church of England (approximately 2/3 of faith schools), or the Roman Catholic Church (around 3/10).
-There are also schools affiliated to other Christian churches; in 2011, there were 42 Jewish, 12 Muslim, 3 Sikh and 1 Hindu faith schools.
-These faith schools include sub-categories such as faith-academy schools, voluntary aided schools, and voluntary controlled schools: most voluntary controlled schools are faith schools.